Vocabulary for IELTS

 Question: What kind of company do you prefer?

 Sentence: There is no denying this conviction that we become the average of five people we meet.
-Due to this reason, it is highly imperative to spend some time in the company of polymaths.
+For this reason, spending some time in the company of polymaths is imperative.
 As these people have heaps of knowledge of various fields and disciplines, we can develop our intellect substantially under their tutelage.

 9. Peruse